Skill-and-Luck-Coefficients/tournament_simulations/README.md

 "Valid" in this context means that all matches from the original tournament must be in the schedule.

-- `permutations.TournamentSchedule`
-    - Can be easily created from tournament scheduling functions.
-    - Definition/documentation in `src/tournament_simulations/schedules/permutation/tournament_schedule.py`

-- `permutations.MatchDateNumbers`
-    - Useful to randomize the order of matches between a team-pair: `.create_shuffled_copy()`.
-    - Definition/documentation in `src/tournament_simulations/schedules/permutation/match_date_numbers.py`

-- `schedules.permutation.OrderedIndex`
+- `permutations.TournamentScheduler`
+    - Scheduler for tournaments: `.generate_schedule(...)`
-    - Stores permuted index for each tournament.
+    - Allows the creation of different kinds of schedules for each tournaments.
-    - Can be created from `TournamentSchedule` and `MatchDateNumbers`.
-    - Definition/documentation in `src/tournament_simulations/schedules/permutation/ordered_index.py`
+    - Definition/documentation in `src/tournament_simulations/permutations/tournament_schedule.py`

-- `schedules.permutation.PermuteMatches`
+- `permutations.MatchesPermutations`
-    - Contains a method to permute `data_structures.Matches` given an `OrderedIndex`: `.permute_matches(...)`
+    - Contains a method to create n permutations for all tournaments: `.create_n_permutations(...)`
-    - Definition/documentation in `src/tournament_simulations/schedules/permutation/permute_matches.py`
+    - Definition/documentation in `src/tournament_simulations/permutations/matches_permutations.py`

 ## **Logs**